DK32093/Todo-List/README.md

-# webpack-template
-A basic template for my projects using Webpack
+A todo list application for practicing OOP and ESM principals.